Table of Contents

 What are time management skills?

-Time management skills are a set of transferable skills that help you decide what you’re going to do and how for every second of the day — in both your working and personal life.
+Time management skills are transferable skills that help you decide what you’re going to do and for how long every moment of the day — in both your working and personal life.

 Good time management skills help you: